-Jurors at the "Black Sunday" trial have acquitted two Bronx tenants of all charges related to the deaths of firefighters Curtis Meyran and John Bellew, of Pearl River, during a 2005 blaze.
+Jurors at the "Black Sunday" trial have acquitted two Bronx tenants of all charges related to the deaths of Lt.
+Curtis Meyran and firefighter John Bellew during a 2005 blaze.

 Caridad Coste and Rafael Castillo were tried on second-degree manslaughter, criminally negligent homicide and second-degree reckless endangerment charges for allegedly erecting illegal partitions inside their apartments to collect more rent.
 Prosecutors claimed the partitions blocked the fire escape and forced the firefighters to jump four stories to their deaths.